fmExcense/compositeurdigital.github.io/en/manage_contents.md

 ![univers 2](img/univers2.jpg)

-Technically  an environment is a specific folder on your computer.
+Technically an environment is materialized as folder on your computer.
 By default the Compositeur Digital will look for folders located in `Documents\Compositeur Digital`

 ![Environement view using the built-in Window file explorer](img/explorer_univers.jpg)

-To create your own environment , you can start by dublicating an exisiting one in the default location :  `Documents\Compositeur Digital`.
+To create your own environment, you can start by dublicating an exisiting one in the default location: `Documents\Compositeur Digital`.

 ## Background